Should You Migrate to Open Source Model?

 My intent recognition system runs on GPT-4o-mini with high accuracy.
 It works perfectly today.
 But there’s a catch.

 OpenAI updates models every 3-6 months.
 They retire old versions every 12-18 months.
-GPT-4o-mini is guaranteed only until September 2025.
-After that?
-90 days notice, then forced migration.
+When a model gets deprecated, you get 90 days notice, then forced migration.

 Each time they update, my prompts might break.
 I’d need to rerun my test suite, potentially rewrite prompts, and hope accuracy doesn’t drop.
 That’s the operational risk: I don’t control the model lifecycle.